pzivich/zEpid/docs/Causal.rst

 Since we want the CD4 predictive model to be fit after the ``dvl`` model, we set the label argument to be ``label=2``.
 We specify CD4 as the variable to predict, set ``var_type='continuous``, and state the predictive model to use.

 Lastly, we will specify a recode option.
-The recode option executes specified lines of code during the MCMC fitting process.
+The recode option executes specified lines of code during the Monte Carlo fitting process.
 For our purposes, we have several restrictions/recoding to apply.
-Our first line of code to execute is to restrict predictions to a value of at least one.
+Our first line of code to execute is to restrict predictions to a value of at least one (CD4 count cannot be negative).
 This prevents invalid values (like -5) occurring for CD4 count, which could cause our model results to be poor.
 Our next lines of code make new square and cubic terms for the predicted CD4 counts.
 Any variable with a flexible form in any other predictive model within the g-formula would need to have this recoding option.
-If not, the variable will remain static (unchanged) in the MCMC process and provide invalid results.
+If not, the variable will remain static (unchanged) in the Monte Carlo process and provide invalid results.

-I will reiterate here again that careful thought needs to be made into the model order, the variables included in predictive models, and any recoding/restrictions that need to be applied in each MCMC step.
+I will reiterate here again that careful thought needs to be made into the model order, the variables included in predictive models, and any recoding/restrictions that need to be applied in each Monte Carlo step.
+If you have further questions, or need help applying this, please reach out to us on GitHub.

 .. code:: python